ydahal1/ydahal1/jokes.md

-How come the stadium got hot after the game?
-Because all of the fans left.
+What do you call a pile of cats?
+A Meowtain.

 [
-Sun Sep  7 00:29:04 UTC 2025
+Mon Sep  8 00:28:27 UTC 2025
  ]